 Step #2: Static Holds

-- As a general guideline, repeat this ten times, resting for 60 seconds in between each repetition.
+As a general guideline, repeat this 10 times with a 60 second rest in between repetitions.

 Step #3: Hang Pack

 Majority of my clients find the bottom phase of the pull-up the hardest.
 If I assist them during the initial pull, they can usually perform the rest of the movement themselves.

 The ‘hang pack’ step is designed to improve your strength during the initial pulling motion of the exercise.

 To execute this movement, tense the upper back to bring the shoulder blades down and together.
 Keep your elbows locked throughout the movement.
 Hold this ‘packed’ position for a few seconds before relaxing your shoulders and letting go of the ‘pack’.

 This movement also helps to disengage your traps, thereby forcing you to contract your lats to pull yourself up.
 Consequently, this action helps to take any emphasis off using your arms to pull yourself up.

 As a general guideline, once you are able to repeat this for three sets of ten repetitions, you are ready for the final step.